stuycs-gh-classrooms/nxtm-p00-pd10-tribbitally-easy-physics/README.md

 Describe what your spring simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-Between each consecutive orb, springs will be used to pull together two orbs when stretched and push apart two orbs when compressed.
-The spring force will depend on the string constant.
-It will be setup with applyForce(getGravity(orb, g_constant)).
+Between each consecutive orb, springs will be used to pull together two orb nodes when stretched and push apart two orb nodes when compressed.
+There will be two fixed orb nodes, each on the left and right sides of the screen.
+This simulation will use a linked list of orb nodes.
+The spring force formula ($\vec{F_{sp}} &= k\Delta x$) will be used to calculate the force between the orb nodes connected by a spring.

 ---